ANTIQUE FURNITURE PRESERVATION

 Preserve and increase value for centuries.

-Conservation in some cases can render a piece unusable due to the sensitivity of the veneer or the finish.
+Preservation in some cases can render a piece unusable due to the sensitivity of the veneer or the finish.

 If you have questions about preserving your furniture or family heirlooms, connect with one of our Restoration Consultants today!